• Skip to primary navigation

 Grow Hot Peppers

 Hot peppers both growing in your garden and powdered peppers from the grocery store sprinkled around your garden can help repel deer from your garden.
-Deer do not like the scent or taste of hot peppers making them a great option for a garden that has been targeted by deer.
+Deer do not like the scent or taste of hot peppers making them a great option for a garden that deer have targeted.

 Plant Some Mint

-Mint is a fragrant herb that deer are not fans of.
+Mint is a fragrant herb that deer do not like.
 The strong scent bothers them and blocks them from smelling your other plants.

 Planting mint along fence lines and borders in your garden is a great way to reduce the number of issues you have with local deer.